 So, how do homesteaders make money?
 Frankly, it depends on the homesteader.
 Some families continue to have dual income from off-homestead jobs and treat homesteading as their main hobby, some families have one off-homestead earner and one who primarily runs the homestead, and others attempt to run productive, profitable farmsteads that earn their family enough to live a comfortable life.

 On our homestead, we have one full-time, off-homestead earner, plus my freelance writing work.
-Because I work from home as a freelance marketing content writer, I am able to take care of general homesteading chores, to have a large enough garden to sell vegetables at a roadside stand, and to sell our duck eggs.
-I also run an offshoot business selling apparel and home goods that I either design or curate specifically for homesteaders, gardeners, and home cooks.
+Because I work from home as a freelance marketing content writer, I am able to take care of general homesteading chores, have a large enough garden to sell vegetables at a roadside stand, and sell our duck eggs.

 Because no two people have the exact same needs, life circumstances, or skills, earning money as a homesteader means figuring out what works for you and your family.
 That being said, if you’re in the midst of trying to figure it all out for yourself, there are a number of great resources that can help.
 There are more people out there living the homesteading lifestyle than you might think, and they’re sharing their ideas about how to create an income from a homestead all the time.
 In the next section, I’ll give you a few quick tips and ideas followed by a list of other incredible resources.